Opinion: 'Vaccine privilege' could haunt the West | DW | 03.02.2021

 Secondly, for the first time since the fall of the Berlin Wall, the West is in competition with other powers for dictating the world's political and economic trajectory.
 While some may argue China, Russia and India have not suffered as much, these countries' attitude has been markedly different.
 It speaks volumes that China has offered to make its SinoVac vaccine available to African countries.
 Guinea, Argentina, and Chile are already using Russia's Sputnik V vaccine.
 And while only a fool would believe Russia and China's intentions are completely magnanimous in sharing their vaccine privilege with developing countries, actions are speaking louder than words.

 Medical assistance in Africa normally entails begging the West for help and entering into a relationship of dependence.
-Rwanda's former health minister, Agnes Binagwaho, best summed it up when referring to the EU: "Be frank and say, 'My people first.'
+A Rwandan former health minister, Agnes Binagwaho, best summed it up when referring to the EU: "Be frank and say, 'My people first.'
 Don't lie to me and say we'll be equal."

 Kenya's Health Minister Mutahi Kagwe has been critical of the West's hoarding of coronavirus vaccines